 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares or sell assets to reduce debt.
-The Group has a number of financial covenants to comply with as part of the terms of its borrowings.
-These financial covenants are managed as part of the Group's capital management.
-The Group has complied with all its externally imposed capital requirements.

 The Group monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
 Net debt is calculated as total borrowings less cash and cash equivalents.
 Total capital is calculated as equity plus net debt.
-The Group's strategy was to maintain a gearing ratio of up to 30%.
+During 2021, the Group's strategy, which was unchanged from 2020 was to maintain a gearing ratio of up to 30%.